isomerpages/sciencecentre-emag/_stories/Technology/Science Cafe: Robots Dreaming (Oct 2024).md

 but what will the future of robotics and artificial intelligence look like in the real world?&nbsp;</p>
 <p>On Friday 11 October 2024, Science Centre Singapore held the October edition
-of the popular ongoing Science Cafe series on the theme <a href="https://www.science.edu.sg/whats-on/workshops-activities/science-cafe/robot-dreams--science-or-sci-fi" rel="noopener nofollow" target="_blank">"Robots Dreaming: Science of Sci-Fi?" </a>at
+of the popular ongoing Science Café series on the theme <a href="https://www.science.edu.sg/whats-on/workshops-activities/science-cafe/robot-dreams--science-or-sci-fi" rel="noopener nofollow" target="_blank">"Robots Dreaming: Science of Sci-Fi?" </a>at
 Hall A. The event explored AI philosophy, emotions, bias, and the future of AI in everyday life.</p>
 <p>The session featured Asst.
 Prof. Harold Soh (Assistant Professor of Computer